TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 It's important to remember that the toxic burden on our bodies isn't just about one ingredient.

-When thinking about the toxic load that these products have on our bodies, you need to think about them in conjunction with each other.
-You are not JUST eating TSP, you are eating TSP, BHT, and arsenic, while you are spraying artificial fragrance on your body and washing your clothes in it.
+When thinking about the toxic load that these products have on our bodies, it's important to think about the effects that they have combined with each other.
+In other words, you are not JUST eating TSP; you are eating TSP, BHT, and arsenic, while spraying artificial fragrance on your body and washing your clothes in it as well.

 It all adds up to a toxic burden that can cause all kinds of health problems.